lunatsukiii/lunatsukiii/README.md

 I have a lot of project ideas floating around in my head and I hope to someday be able to execute them!
 Sadly though, right now the only programming language I kind of feel comfortable with, is Dart in the flutter framework like I mentioned before.
-I also learned Python once but I never use Python.
+I also learned Python a while ago but I never use Python.

 Usually I sadly do not have alot of time to code, but whenever I start a new project I at least **try** to stick to it.